ofirlevy/repcount/README.md

 1. python 2.7 (might work also with python 3.x though we haven't tested it)
 2. theano
 3. python packages: cPickle, gzip, numpy, scipy, cv2
+4. optional - Matlab if you want to retrain the CNN

 note: we refer below to $ROOT as the root folder of this repository.